 Yes, the application will be rejected.

-12. Can I first fill up the part-II of the application and thereafter fill up the part-I?
+12. Can I first fill up part II of the application and thereafter fill-up the part-I?

-No, an applicant is required to first complete the part-I of the application and thereafter complete the part-II of the application.
+No, an applicant is required to first complete part-I of the application and thereafter complete part-II of the application.